 |3 months winter use|

-Off-peak hours are roughly 10pm to 7am, and are averaged nationally at $17.5c/kWh.
+Off-peak hours are typically 10pm to 7am, and are averaged nationally at $17.5c/kWh.
 Peak hours are roughly 2pm-8pm and are averaged nationally at 30c/kWh.
 Costs taken from April 2018 energy pricing check.
-Winter measured at 9 hrs off-peak use/day for 12 weeks.
+The 3 month winter use is measured at 9 hrs off-peak use/day for 12 weeks.

 |Typical heat output (kWh)|